Khushi-Shah-1/TheSparksFoundation-Internship/README.md

 # TheSparksFoundation-Internship
-Predict the percentage marks of students based on number of hours studied.
+Task 1- Predict the percentage marks of students based on number of hours studied.